Frequently Asked Questions

 These represent bottom-out weights - the amount of force exerted while the spring is fully depressed within a typical mechanical switch (4mm).

 Our spring weights have a rated tolerance of +/- 3g.
 The actual tolerance is often tighter than this; however, we aim to be honest with our product descriptions and not upsell tolerances that aren't true 100% of the time.

 This is very much dependent on your preference.
 We suggest choosing a Longboi Spring weight that is ~5-10% lighter than your usual spring weight preference.
 You'll find that our Longboi Springs have an extremely flat curve, even when compared to other extra-long springs.
 This means that the spring will likely feel heavier than what you're used to at the same bottom-out weight.

 If you're newer to the hobby and aren't sure what your preference is yet, we recommend going with 53g or 58g springs, since these will feel a bit more similar to most stock springs, in terms of weight.

 Springs often get tangled in bags.
 Please exercise caution when untangling.
 Do NOT pull the springs apart forcefully.
 Instead, turn them carefully until they loosen from one another.

 With certain switches, these long springs may rub against the center pole area of the housing.
 We recommend lubing any segmentation sections of the spring with thicker lube (such as 205g0) to reduce friction here.

-Please note that for Two-Stage springs, we recommend lubing the spring's center segmentation coil with a thicker lube to avoid any unwanted noise from it rubbing against the switch housing's center pole.
+Please note that for carbon steel springs, we recommend lubing the spring's center segmentation coil with a thicker lube to avoid any unwanted noise from it rubbing against the switch housing's center pole.

 Doesn't matter.
 These springs are symmetrical, so both sides are identical.